 Remember to keep the video length between one and three minutes as longer videos may be penalised during judging.
 This is where the use of a storyboard in the planning phase can really help!

-Get parental consent for any children identified, appearing or participating in the video, ensuring that parents or guardians are fully aware of the nature of the competition, and the subsequent use and display (including online and at public screenings) of the video entries by ReelLIFE SCIENCE, NUI Galway, our partners and potentially the media and general public (e.g. sharing the videos via Facebook, Twitter, etc.).
+Get parental consent for any children (under 18) identified, appearing or participating in the video, ensuring that parents or guardians are fully aware of the nature of the competition, and the subsequent use and display (including online and at public screenings) of the video entries by ReelLIFE SCIENCE, University of Galway, our partners and potentially the media and general public (e.g. sharing the videos via Facebook, Twitter, etc.).

 Step 4: Submitting Your Video

 Pro Tip: If you use a catchy title for your video – e.g. something you might search for on YouTube – you are likely to get more views for your video, than with a generic video name.

 It is really important to note that Video Privacy Settings should be set to ‘Public’ so your video can be viewed by our judges and the general public.
-You can find lots of information in the YouTube Help Centre about privacy settings, how to upload videos, supported file formats, etc.
+You can find lots of additional information in the YouTube Help Centre about privacy settings, how to upload videos, supported file formats, etc.